patientsknowbest/cpbuilder/README.md

 **Steps to deploy CarePlan builder tool:**
 1. Checkout “main” branch locally in your IDE, make changes, if you are satisfied with the changes, then:
-2. Run `npm run build`, this will build static files under the /build folder
+2. Run `npm run predeploy`, this will build static files under the /build folder.
+Basically, it is equal to if we run the following command: ``npm run build`
-3. Checkout “gh-pages” branch
-4. Copy the contents of the /build folder into the root of the “gh-pages” branch
-5. Commit changes onto “gh-pages” branch
-6. Push changes to “gh-pages” branch
+3. Then run `npm run deploy` which calls `gh-pages -d build` script and pushed the content of the build folder to gh-pages branch
-7. Github pages will take care of the rest, changes should be visible on https://patientsknowbest.github.io/cpbuilder/
+7. Github pages will take care of the rest, it just needs a few minutes and changes should be visible on https://patientsknowbest.github.io/cpbuilder/

 **Conversation and findings about GitHub Actions:**